pingcap/blog/tidb-binlog-architecture-evolution-and-implementation-principles.md

     # The binlog types, including Prewrite, Commit, Rollback, and so on.
     optional BinlogType  tp = 1 [(gogoproto.nullable) = false];

-    # The “start_ts” in the Prewrite, Commit, and Rollback types of binlog, used to record the ts when a transaction starts.
+    # The "start_ts" in the Prewrite, Commit, and Rollback types of binlog, used to record the ts when a transaction starts.
     optional int64  start_ts = 2 [(gogoproto.nullable) = false];

-    # “commit_ts” records the ts when a transaction ends, and only records it in the Commit type of binlog.
+    # "commit_ts" records the ts when a transaction ends, and only records it in the Commit type of binlog.
     optional int64  commit_ts = 3 [(gogoproto.nullable) = false];

-    # “prewrite_key” is recorded only in the Prewrite type of binlog.
+    # "prewrite_key" is recorded only in the Prewrite type of binlog.
     # It is the primary key of a transaction, used to query whether the transaction is committed.
     optional bytes  prewrite_key = 4;

-    # “prewrite_value” is recorded in the Prewrite type of binlog, used to record the change of each row of data.
+    # "prewrite_value" is recorded in the Prewrite type of binlog, used to record the change of each row of data.
     optional bytes  prewrite_value = 5;

-    # “ddl_query” records the DDL statements.
+    # "ddl_query" records the DDL statements.
     optional bytes  ddl_query = 6;

-    # “ddl_job_id” records the job ID of DDL statements.
+    # "ddl_job_id" records the job ID of DDL statements.
     optional int64  ddl_job_id = 7 [(gogoproto.nullable) = false];
 }
 ```